lz-public/user-articles/README.md

 3. Basic health check
 4. Users and Article modules scaffolding
 5. Basic test with Mocha
-6. Minimal documentation
+6. Documentation
+7. MongoDB
+8. User module

 ### Next steps

-* Work on models
+* Article module
+* More documentation...
+* Add tests for the Users module
-* Add mongoDb
+* Add tests for the Articles module
-* Improve testing
+* Improve server stats and graceful shutdown

 ## Build and install